-REQUEST FO OR TECHNICAL REVISIO N (TR) COVER SHEET File No.: M- M-1977-344 Site Name: Portland Limestone Quarry County_Fremont TR# (DRMS Use only) Permittee: Holcim (US) Inc c.
-Operator (If Other than Permittee): Permittee Representative: Justin Andrews Please provide a brief description o f the proposed revision: Proposal to remove sodium as groundwater quality parame eter which does not have more than a m Environmental Protection Plan."
+REQUEST FO OR TECHNICAL REVISIO N (TR) COVER SHEET File No.: M- M-1977-344 Site Name: Portland Limestone Quarry County_Fremont (DRMS Use only) Permittee: Holcim (US) Inc (1) (1) (1) (1) (1) (1) (1) (1) (1) (1) Operator (If Other than Permittee): Permittee Representative: Justin Andrews Please provide a brief description o f the proposed revision: Proposal to remove sodium as eter which does not have more than a m Environmental Protection Plan."
 T meets this definition.
 If the Division the Division may require the submit to the permit.
 The request for a TR is not conside Division (as listed below by permit expedite the review process.
-After determine if it is approvable within inor effect upon the approved the Division is charged with do not determines that the propose ttal of a permit amendment to red "filed for review" until the type).
-Please submit the apprehe TR is submitted with the a 30 days.
-If the Division requi deficiencies that will need to testanding deficiencies, the Division requirements of the context of the transfer of th etermining if the revision as submitted d revision is beyond the scope of a TR, make the required or desired changes e appropriate fee is received by the ropriate fee with your request to appropriate fee, the Division will res additional information to approve a be addressed.
-If at the end of the 30 ision must deny the TR unless the There is no pre-defined format for sufficient information to the Division reclamation plan maps that accurate on to approve the TR request, • • Required Fees for Technical Revisi your request for a Technical Revisi ark the correct fee and submit it with Permit Type 110c, 111, 112 construction materials, and 112 quarries Required TR Fee \$216 Submitted (mark only one) 112 hard rock (not DMO) \$175
+After determine if it is approvable within inor effect upon the approved the Division is charged with do not determines that the propose that of a permit amendment to red "filed for review" until the type).
+Please submit the appropriate TR is submitted with the a 30 days.
+If the Division required deficiencies that will need to testanding deficiencies, the Div etermining if the revision as submitted d revision is beyond the scope of a TR, make the required or desired changes e appropriate fee is received by the ropriate fee with your request to appropriate fee, the Division will res additional information to approve a be addressed.
+If at the end of the 30 ision must deny the TR unless the There is no pre-defined format for sufficient information to the Division reclamation plan maps that accurate on to approve the TR request, • • Required Fees for Technical Revisi your request for a Technical Revisi ark the correct fee and submit it with Permit Type 110c, 111, 112 construction materials, and 112 quarries Required TR Fee \$216 Submitted (mark only one) ✓ 112 hard rock (not DMO) \$175